 The first point—understanding why you are moving to the cloud—is, of course, where it all begins.
 (Or, at least where it should all begin.)
-Ever since I first became exposed to cloud computing back in 2009—yes, cloud does go back more than a decade—many organizations have failed to answer this most fundamental question.
+Ever since I first became exposed to cloud computing back in 2009—yes, cloud does go back well over a decade—many organizations have failed to answer this most fundamental question.

 In the era of Cloud 1.0, most organizations’ motivation in moving to the cloud was financial.
 Specifically, IT decision-makers liked the idea of using public cloud services as a way to counter tighter budgets, and CEOs and CFOs loved the idea of slicing up the Capex budget and adopting a more Opex-centric, subscription-based purchasing model for IT.
 But just like we learned 30 years ago from business consultant Michael Porter in his seminal works on sustainable competitive advantage, trimming costs is not a long-term strategy.